firstdraft/appdev-lessons/lessons/ad2-getting-started.md

 ```
 {: mark_lines="15 23" }

+(The HTML `<textarea>` element does not have a `value` attribute, so we had to prepopulate the field itself.)

-We didn't add the `alert:` to our `render("movies/new"...)` so we aren't getting any message if we mess things up, but at least the form is staying prepopulated now.
+We didn't add the `alert:` to our `render template: "movies/with_errors"` line, so we aren't getting any message if we mess things up, but at least the form is staying prepopulated now.
 Let's add some messages though:

 ```html
 <!-- app/views/movies/new.html.erb -->